-- 7.7.1 The DCGC has overall responsibility for information governance including data protection within the organisation.
-The Director of CGC is supported by the Chief Executive Office, the CEO and the Director of Finance and Information to meet these requirements.
-The Director of Corporate Governance and Compliance also reports directly to the Chair of the Audit and Risk Committee on information governance. - 7.7.2 The Head of Corporate Governance and Compliance will deputise for the DCGC when they are absent.
-The Head of Corporate Governance and Compliance will advise the DCGC of any decisions made in respect to information governance on the DCGC's return. - 7.7.3 The DCGC has the following responsibilities. - a) reports on information risk and information governance to the Audit and Risk Committee (ARC) - b) makes the final decision in issues that arise regarding the protection and use of personal information. - receives and considers reports into breaches of data protection and where appropriate ensures remedial action is undertaken. - d) ensures there is a framework enabling Caldicott principles to be reflected in Response's policies and procedures for the management and use of personal information. - 7.7.4 The DCGC will, on at least an annual basis, ensure the following. - Response has effective policies and management arrangements covering all aspects of information governance and information risk.
+- 7.7.1 The ADPBS has overall responsibility for information governance including data protection within the organisation.
+The ADPBS is supported by the CEO to meet these requirements.
+The ADPBS also reports directly to the Chair of the Audit and Risk Committee on information governance. - 7.7.2 The Business Support Manager (BSM) will deputise for the ADPBS in decision making relating to Information Governance when they are absent.
+The Business Support Manager will advise the ADPBS of any decisions made in respect to information governance on the ADPBS's return. - 7.7.3 The ADPBS has the following responsibilities with support from the BSM. - a) reports on information risk and information governance to the Audit and Risk Committee (ARC) - b) makes the final decision in issues that arise regarding the protection and use of personal information. - c) receives and considers reports into breaches of data protection and where appropriate ensures remedial action is undertaken.

-- b) Response undertakes or commissions assessments and audits of its Information Governance policies and arrangements. - c) all information processed has a suitable lawful basis which is recorded in the record of processing activities (RoPA) - d) computerised and manual filing systems containing Personal Data must be documented in the Information Asset Register which forms part of the ROPA.
-The Asset Register will record: - the Service Area to which the entry relates - the name of the computer system, manual files or both in which the data is stored - whom the information is held about - what personal information is held, including any sensitive personal data that is being held - how the data is protected (e.g., restricted access or protected access) - o retention period for the data - The Information Asset Owner - e) Privacy notices are in place and are up to date for all individuals for whom we store personal information. - f) Data Processing Impact Assessments are up to date and are in place where required. - g) Response publicises Subject Access Rights appropriately. - h) Data sharing agreements are in place for all organisations Response shares information with. - i) Liaise with other Response committees or groups to promote information governance and information risk issues. - Report to the ARC on information governance and information risk issues.
+- d) ensures there is a framework enabling Caldicott principles to be reflected in Response's policies and procedures for the management and use of personal information. - 7.7.4 The ADPBS will, on at least an annual basis, ensure the following with support from the BSM. - a) Response has effective policies and management arrangements covering all aspects of information governance and information risk. - b) Response undertakes or commissions assessments and audits of its Information Governance policies and arrangements. - c) all information processed has a suitable lawful basis which is recorded in the record of processing activities (RoPA) - d) computerised and manual filing systems containing Personal Data must be documented in the Information Asset Register which forms part of the ROPA.
+The Asset Register will record: - the Service Area to which the entry relates - the name of the computer system, manual files or both in which the data is stored - whom the information is held about - what personal information is held, including any sensitive personal data that is being held - how the data is protected (e.g., restricted access or protected access) - o retention period for the data - The Information Asset Owner - e) Privacy notices are in place and are up to date for all individuals for whom we store personal information. - f) Data Processing Impact Assessments are up to date and are in place where required. - g) Response publicises Subject Access Rights appropriately. - h) Data sharing agreements are in place for all organisations Response shares information with. - i) Liaise with other Response committees or groups to promote information governance and information risk issues. - Report to the ARC on information governance and information risk issues. - 7.7.5 The ADPBS has overall responsibility for Information Security and Information Risk within the organisation.
+This has been delegated to iCompli acting as our virtual Chief Information Security Officer (vCISO).
+The ADPBS and the vCISO is supported by the CEO and the Data Protection Officer to meet these requirements. - 7.7.6 The ADPBS supported by the vCISO has the following responsibilities. - a) reports on security and technical information risk to the ARC.